m-ans-ishfaq/temple-of-death-game/README.md

 | **🏹 Arrow**          | Arrow is a projectile that only archers can shoot.
 It is poisonous, and the player must avoid it.                                                                                                                                                                  |
 | **🔮 Orb**           | Orb is a projectile emitted by magicians in a set of 4 and placed by the devil all over the area.
 Its damage is one of the highest in the game, and it must be avoided at all costs.                                                                             |
 | **💣 Dynamite**        | Dynamite is a collectible placed by the devil all over the area, exploding after a set interval.
 If the player is under the explosion radius, it causes damage.                                                                                                 |

+## Player Objective
+The game has two main parts.
+First, players need to get through the Temple of Death, which is a huge maze.
+They need to dodge obstacles, deal with foes, and open chests.
+Some chests have bad stuff like curses, some have good things to boost health and stamina, and some got the scrolls.
+You need to = collect all 7 scrolls to find out where the Devil was sealed.
+Once you got all the scrolls, a secret code shows up, letting you teleport to the right spot.
+Now, at this new location, there's a big showdown waiting for you - a boss fight.
+You need to face off against the Devil and put him back in his place.
+It's all about strategy and skill in this part.
+The Temple and the Boss Arena add a cool and challenging twist to the game.
+## Rules and Interactions
+Player can move in four different directions (vertical and horizontal), using the Arrow keys and it can switch weapons using Q (left) and E (right) keys, the player can shoot projectiles using the W, A, S, D (keys) each key representing 4 different directions (vertical and horizontal).
+The player can only move through white spaces or collectible items.
+Different collision cases are handled differently in the game.

 ## Curses Preview
 #### Curse of Mirage
 ![image](https://github.com/m-ans-ishfaq/temple-of-death-game/assets/150812466/bce53412-0987-4440-a71c-d3bceb3afc1f)